kwabenasapong/openpldoc/manual/source/print_service.rst

   This option will include any notes you have added to the service items.

 **Include play length of media items**
-  This option will print the length of media items in your service.
+  This option will print the length of media items in the service.

 Customizing with CSS (Advanced)
 -------------------------------